-- 1. Something may be personally relevant. - 2.
-Your self-concept or your view of yourself and the way you think others see you is important in marketing. - 3.
-Consumers are more motivated to attend to and process information when they find it consistent with their values or beliefs that guide what people regard as important or good.
+- a) Something may be personally relevant. - b) Your self-concept or your view of yourself and the way you think others see you is important in marketing. - c) Consumers are more motivated to attend to and process information when they find it consistent with their values or beliefs that guide what people regard as important or good. - 3.
+Needs

-C. Needs